XiaomiWiki/XiaomiWiki.github.io/docs/flashcustom.md

 5. When asked in TWRP, swipe to allow modifications and proceed with what you want to do in TWRP.

     **Warning:** To use official MIUI with TWRP flashed, you have to disable dm-verity by flashing Magisk or Lazyflasher.
-Dm-verity causes MIUI to clear TWRP on boot and may also bootloop your device.
+Dm-verity causes MIUI to clear TWRP on boot and may also bootloop the device.

 ### Clean install in TWRP